fraunhoferfokus/peer-dial/Readme.md

 });
 ```

-For DIAL Client usage please have a look to the following example:
+For DIAL Client usage please have a look to the following example ([test/dial-client.js](test/dial-client.js)).
+This example contains calls for all interfaces of DIAL Client and DIAL Device, some of them are commented like `dialDevice.stopApp(...)` and `dialClient.stop();`

 ```javascript
 var dial = require("peer-dial.js");